 These inconsistencies often arise because there isn’t a weather station close to where you live.
 But if hyperlocal information is essential to you, there is a solution.

 A personal weather station can give you all the measurements you need specifically for your home area.
 This makes it possible to follow trends in your microclimate and even share the data with your neighbors.

 Ambient Weather, an Arizona-based manufacturer, is one of the leading names in the industry.
-If you are in search of a weather station, one to consider is the new WS-2902B.
-The Osprey is a solar-powered wireless tool that uses WiFi to process the data.
+If you are in search of a weather station, one to consider is the new WS-2902C.
+The Osprey is a solar-powered wireless tool that uses Wi-Fi to process data.

-The WS-2902B console gives a wide range of information, including temperature, humidity, wind, rain, and solar radiation.
+The new model has a fully revamped easy-to-read LCD screen.
 It offers many options to store the data and share it with others.
 You can also connect it to other services and schedule actions dependent on specific weather conditions.

 Who Is This Product For?

-The intended audience of the WS-2902B is both beginners and seasoned weather buffs.
+The intended audience of the WS-2902C is both beginners and seasoned weather buffs.
 The device offers impressive functionalities which even the fussy expert is bound to be satisfied with.

 Like most weather stations, this kit has two main components.
 One of them is the display console that shows you the measurements.
 You place this inside your home, and you can order additional consoles if you want to have it in several places—the console measures inside temperature, humidity, and barometric pressure.

 The outdoor sensor array performs the actual weather readings that it then sends wirelessly to the console.
 Here are the sensors in the array:

 Apart from the console and the sensor suite, included is a user guide with step-by-step instructions for installation, operation, and trouble-shooting.